dqops/dqo/docs/checks/column/nulls/not-nulls-count.md

 # not nulls count data quality checks

-Column-level check that ensures that there are no more than a set number of null values in the monitored column.
+A column-level check that ensures that there are no more than a set number of null values in the monitored column.

 ___